 - The Upper Saviour Cathedral and other Palace Churches (17th century).

-Visit to Grand Kremlin Palace Complex is not impossible!
+Visit to Grand Kremlin Palace Complex is not impossible with advance arrangement!

 A tour of the Grand Kremlin Palace usually incorporates a visit to the Palace itself, the Faceted and Terem Palaces, and the private parts of the Imperial Family.